nunombispo/HTMX-For-Python-Developers/README.md

 A simple, interactive todo list application demonstrating HTMX with FastAPI, Jinja2 templates, and Bootstrap 5 styling.
 Perfect for showcasing HTMX's power to Python developers!

+> 📚 **Support the Project**: This demo is part of the [HTMX for Python Developers](https://www.kickstarter.com/projects/devasservice/htmx-for-python-developers-book-and-course) book and course on Kickstarter!

 ## Features

 - ✅ Add todos without page refresh